 On February 10, 2009, a complaint (Doc.
 No. DN2650) was filed with the U.S. International Trade Commission ("ITC") by Humanscale Corporation requesting that the ITC commence an investigation pursuant to Section 337 of the Tariff Act of 1930 to determine allegations concerning the unlawful importation of certain adjustable keyboard related products into the U.S. by CompX's Canadian subsidiary.
-The products are alleged to infringe certain claims under a U.S. patent held by Humanscale.
+The products are alleged to infringe certain claims under U.S. patent No. 5,292,097C1 held by Humanscale.
 The complaint seeks as relief the barring of future imports of the products into the U.S. until the expiration of the related patent in March 2011.
-In March 2009 the ITC agreed to undertake the investigation and set a procedural schedule with a target date of June 2010 for its findings.
-The investigation with its attendant discovery by the parties is now underway.
+In March 2009 the ITC agreed to undertake the investigation and set a procedural schedule with a hearing set for December 12, 2009 and a target date of June 2010 for its findings.
+The investigation with its attendant discovery and motion filings by the parties is now underway.
+Three settlement conferences have been held with no progress made towards a resolution of the dispute between the parties.
 CompX denies any infringement alleged in the investigation and plans to defend itself with respect to any claims of infringement by Humanscale.

-On February 13, 2009, a Complaint for Patent Infringement was filed in the United States District Court, Eastern District of Virginia, Alexandria Division (CV No. 3:09CV86-JRS) by Humanscale Corporation against CompX International Inc. and CompX Waterloo.
+On February 13, 2009, a complaint for patent infringement was filed in the United States District Court, Eastern District of Virginia, Alexandria Division (CV No. 3:09CV86-JRS) by Humanscale Corporation against CompX International Inc. and CompX Waterloo.
 CompX answered the allegations of infringement of Humanscale's U.S. Patent No. 5,292,097C1 set forth in the complaint on March 30, 2009.
-CompX filed for a stay in the U.S. District Court Action with respect to Humanscale's claims (as a matter of legislated right because of the ITC action) while at the same time counterclaiming patent infringement claims against Humanscale for infringement of CompX's keyboard support arm patents (U.S. 5,037,054 and U.S. 5,257,767) by Humanscale's models 2G, 4G and 5G support arms.
+CompX filed for a stay in the U.S. District Court Action with respect to Humanscale's claims (as a matter of legislated right because of the ITC action) while at the same time counterclaimed patent infringement claims against Humanscale for infringement of its keyboard support arm patents (U.S. No. 5,037,054 and U.S. No. 5,257,767) by Humanscale's models 2G, 4G and 5G support arms.
 Humanscale has filed a response not opposing CompX's motion to stay their patent infringement claims but opposing CompX's patent infringement counterclaims against them and asking the Court to stay all claims in the matter until the ITC investigation is concluded.
-CompX filed its response to their motions.
-At a hearing before the court held on May 19, 2009 CompX's motion to stay the Humanscale claim of patent infringement was granted and Humanscale's motion to stay CompX's counterclaims was denied.
-Discovery by the parties with respect to CompX's claims is proceeding with a trial date set by the court for February 2010.
+CompX filed a response to their motions.
+At a hearing before the court held on May 19, 2009, CompX's motion to stay the Humanscale claim of patent infringement was granted and Humanscale's motion to stay CompX's counterclaims was denied.
+A hearing before the Judge was held on October 13, 2009 to resolve any claim construction issues with respect to CompX's patents.
+Discovery and motion filings by the parties with respect to CompX's claims of patent(s) infringement are proceeding towards a trial date set by the court for the week of February 16, 2010.